Ultimate Guide to DEI in Your Wedding Business

 Use more inclusive language in your marketing

-It’s important to be as inclusive as possible when you’re writing, speaking and thinking about your couples.
-You can start by doing things like never assuming someone’s pronouns, and avoiding words that are gendered or have origins within underrepresented communities.
+It’s essential to be as inclusive as possible when you’re writing, speaking and thinking about your couples.
+You can start by avoiding assumptions about someone’s pronouns and by avoiding gendered or origin-based words.
 Here are some good rules of thumb:

 Avoid words like: